naellakhani/ai-voice-assistant/README.md

 ## How It Works

 ### System Initialization
-When the program starts (`newmain.py`), resources are initialized including Gemini AI warmup, prompt pre-formatting, Twilio webhook configuration, and Ngrok tunnel creation.
+Resources are initialized at startup in newmain.py, initialization.py and model_managers.py.
+The Gemini API is warmed up and prompt is pre-formatted

 ### Inbound Call Flow